eacton/CAGEF/Lesson_1/Lesson1.md

 ```

-One nice thing about the googlesheets package is that all of the functions begin with gs_ which is great for finding functions and tab completion.
+One nice thing about the `googlesheets` package is that all of the functions begin with `gs_` which is great for finding functions and tab completion.

-You 'download' ie. save this file to your computer.
+You can use `gs_download` to save this file to your computer as an excel workbook by giving the title of the googlesheet and the name for the output file.
+You can overwrite an existing file by selecting `overwrite = TRUE`.

 ```r
 gs_download(gs_title("Books Everyone Should Read"), to = "books_alpha.xlsx", overwrite = TRUE)